sisinflab/warprec/warprec/utils/config/README.md

 ### 🟡 Wandb

-WarpRec through Ray provides the support to the Weights & Biases dashboard.
+WarpRec, through Ray, supports the Weights & Biases dashboard.

-- **enabled**: Flag value that decides whether or not to activated the dashboard.
+- **enabled**: A flag indicating whether to activate the dashboard.
 Defaults to False.
 - **project**: Name of the project.
 - **group**: Name of the group.
 - **api_key_file**: Path to the file with the API key.